andrademichael/Timberline-Resort/README.md

 * _Navigate to [URL]_
 * _Enjoy!_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## Known Bugs

 _{The Pictures are too awesome to see all at once.
 Exercise caution.}_

 ## Support and contact details

-_{Matt Nicholas: fostermatt82@gmail.com
+_Matt Nicholas: fostermatt82@gmail.com
-  Michael Andrade: andrade.michael.e@gmail.com}_
+  Michael Andrade: andrade.michael.e@gmail.com_

 ## Technologies Used

-_{HTML, CSS, Google Image Search}_
+HTML, CSS, Google Image Search

 ### License